Cedric Maake: Crimes

+Small business owner attacks

 On 28 December 1996, Antonio Alfonso was working in Hill Gardens Café in High Street, Rosettenville.
 Maake entered the café and without warning attacked Alfonso with a hammer.
 He stole R400 from the cash register and fled.
 Alfonso survived the attack.
 Maake used the proceeds of this robbery to celebrate the new year.

 On 6 January 1997 around 10:00 am, Maake entered and robbed a shop owned by Magan Khanjee.
 He struck Khanjee with a shifting spanner until he was unconscious, then stole five pairs of trousers from the shop.

 Two days later, Maake bludgeoned Kenny Chan with a hammer and stole money from the till.
 His crimes only got worse.
 He struck Khantilal Lutchman with a hammer and stole his wallet in a tailor shop.
 The same incident happened to an Abdul Bulbulia in Newtown.
 His first murder victim was Dhansuklal Patel who died in hospital after Maake bludgeoned him with a hammer and stole his wallet.

+Couples in cars at Wemmer Pan

+In April 1997, Cedric Maake attacked Muntu Hlatshwayo and his female companion in the La Rochelle area near Wemmer Pan.
+Hlatshwayo was shot and killed while sitting in his car, after which Maake robbed him of personal belongings, including his female companion’s purse, car radio and a firearm.
+The stolen firearm was later linked to other crimes in Maake’s murder spree.
+During the same incident, Maake raped Hlatshwayo’s female companion and then murdered her, following a pattern seen in several of his attacks on couples.
+Maake was later convicted in the Johannesburg High Court of the murder of Hlatshwayo and the rape and murder of his companion as part of the series of crimes for which he received multiple life sentences.

+In June 1997, Cedric Maake murdered Ralph Ngwenya and Ngwenya’s female companion during an attack linked to his series of crimes around southern Johannesburg.
+Ngwenya was robbed of a pair of shoes before being murdered, indicating that the attack had a robbery component in addition to lethal violence.
+After killing Ngwenya, Maake sexually assaulted (raped) Ngwenya’s female companion and then murdered her, leaving no surviving witness.
+The sequence of events mirrors Maake’s established pattern in attacks on couples, in which the male victim was killed first and the female victim was subjected to sexual violence before being murdered.
+Maake was later convicted in the Johannesburg High Court of both murders and the associated rape as part of the charges that resulted in multiple life sentences.